UrLab/hal/README.md

-HAL (Heuristically programmed ALgorithmic computer) is a sentient computer (or artificial intelligence) that controls the systems of the UrLab spacecraft and interacts with the Hackerspace crew.
+**HAL (Heuristically programmed ALgorithmic computer)** is a sentient computer (or artificial intelligence) that controls the systems of the UrLab spacecraft and interacts with the Hackerspace crew.

 # Overall architecture

+HAL is made of 3 main components.
+An arduino library implementing access to various actuators and sensors, mainloop and serial communication.
+A Linux (probably also *BSD/Mac) driver to access the sensors and actuators with any user on the filesystem.
+Finally, a Python hilevel API to wrap all the boilerplate filesystem access code.

+In order to build your own HAL, you need at least the arduino library and an arduino sketch that use it, and the driver.

 ![Architecture diagram](archdiagram.png)

+* [hal-arduino](https://github.com/urlab.hal-arduino) is the arduino library
+* [hal-driver](https://github.com/urlab/hal-driver) is a FUSE (FileSystem in USerspace) driver to expose arduino sensors and actuators on the filesystem
+* [halpy](https://github.com/urlab.halpy) is a high level python API

+This repo package all this components together, along with the arduino sketch and scripts that are specific to UrLab.

 # Setup

+In order to use this particular repo:

 	$ git submodule init && git submodule update
 	$ sudo apt-get install arduino-core libfuse-dev